AxelRamosGarcia/FuNTB/README.md

 ### Phenotype-centric and gene-surrounded networks structuration script

-The third script requires a minimum of eight parameters as input.
-First, a string is needed to define the output file name for the network.
-Second, a TXT file is required to specify the variation dictionary file name.
-Third, an integer is needed to determine the percentage of conserved genes, ranging from 0 to 100.
-The fourth parameter is the alpha value, which determines the weight for ponderating the Alteration Density Score (ADS) contribution.
-The fifth parameter is the beta coefficient, responsible for regulating the contribution of the Dominant Altered Gene Score (DAGS).
-Following that, we have the gamma coefficient, which focuses on regulating the Cluster Diversity Score (CDAS).
-Each of these scores is then summed to calculate the Comprehensive Alteration Impact Score (CAIS), reflected in the node size.
-Finally, the last parameters are the names of files corresponding to lists of samples (at least two) from groups with contrasting phenotypical features.
-To run this script, you have to execute the following-like command:
+The third script requires a minimum of eight input parameters:
+- Network Name (`string`): Defines the output file name for the network.
+- Variation Dictionary File (`txt`): Specifies the file containing variation data.
+- Number of Pareto's frontiers (`integer`): Determines the number of pareto frontiers will take into account to keep genes in the final network.
+- Alpha coefficient (`float`): Weighs the contribution of the Alteration Density Score (ADS), whose optimized value is 0.9385527090157504.
+- Beta coefficient (`float`): Weighs the contribution of the Alteration Density Score (DAGS), whose optimized value is 0.0007787658410143285.
+- Gamma coefficient (`float`): Weighs the contribution of the Alteration Density Score (CDAS), whose optimized value is 0.060668525143235286.
+- Sample Lists Files (`txt`): Contain lists of samples from groups with contrasting phenotypic features.

 ```bash
 python FuNTB.py Network_name Variation_dictionary_file Percentage_factor alpha_coefficient beta_coefficient gamma_coefficient Group_list_1 Group_list_2 ...
 Group_list_n
 ```